Free USA shipping. Free international shipping for orders above $200.

 Altogether, it is a fluid process where I am constantly thinking about how different fabrics and designs work together to reflect a coherent vision, as well as enhance the texture of a garment.

-I primarily source for natural and biodegradable fibers like cotton, silk and Tencel-lyocell (a regenerated wood-pulp fiber) from Japan.
+The studio works primarily with natural fibers like cotton, silk and Tencel-lyocell (a regenerated wood-pulp fiber) from Japan.
 I choose these fabrics because they are comfortable, durable, and have a reduced material footprint on the environment.
 I tend to avoid fabrics that are manufactured to fit seasonal trends.
 Instead, I have a small collection of “timeless” solid-colored twills and A.Oei signature printed cottons and silks.
 These are tried-and-tested fabrics that I have used repeatedly over the years across a wide range of designs.

 The silhouette.
 Usually sketched during the conceptualizing and prototyping stages.
 After over ten years of design experience, I have developed a visual memory of different styles, lines, patterns, as well as a way to constantly draw inspiration from the environment, such that this process has become rather quick and intuitive.
 However, to fully analyze and plan a design, I digitize the raw sketches and create virtual renderings that accurately illustrate the proportion, details and materials.